CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Related Work

 \section{Related Work}

-\textbf{Cryo-EM/ET Synthesis.} The development of cryo-EM/ET data synthesis has evolved from early physics-based models of electron scattering \cite{cowley1957scattering, vulovic2013image} to more realistic frameworks that account for imaging noise and sample heterogeneity \cite{Himes2021FrozenPlasmon, Zhang2020, dsouza2023energy, zheng2023uniform, Joosten2024Roodmus}.
-Hardware advances, such as the ELI trifocal microscope \cite{li2023eli}, have further improved specimen preparation fidelity.
-To balance realism and controllability, hybrid simulators like VirtualIce \cite{noble2023virtualice} and cryo-TomoSim \cite{purnell2023rapid} generate annotation-ready data with physical priors.
-More recently, deep generative methods have emerged: PolNet \cite{10525071} and LBPN \cite{kiewisz2025a} address cellular variability and the missing wedge problem, respectively.
-However, most methods simulate noise by adding Gaussian perturbations, which fail to capture the structured and complex noise patterns observed in real micrographs.
-To bridge this gap, CryoETGAN \cite{10.3389/fphys.2022.760404} introduces cycle-consistent unpaired translation, while FakET \cite{harar2025faket} leverages neural style transfer for efficient synthesis.
-CryoGEM further advances realism by integrating physics-based simulation with mask-guided contrastive learning for noise-aware generation \cite{zhang2024cryogem}.
-For downstream model training and evaluation, CryoBench \cite{jeon2024cryobench} and SHREC 2021 \cite{gubins2021shrec} provide standardized synthetic benchmarks with reproducible protocols.
-In this work, we aim to improve the cryo-EM synthesis method by introducing biophysical modeling for structural diversity and diffusion models for realistic noise, validated through common metrics and downstream tasks.
+\textbf{Cryo-EM/ET Synthesis.} The development of cryo-EM/ET data synthesis has evolved from early physics-based models of electron scattering \citep{cowley1957scattering, vulovic2013image} to more realistic frameworks that account for imaging noise and sample heterogeneity \citep{Himes2021FrozenPlasmon, Zhang2020, dsouza2023energy, zheng2023uniform, Joosten2024Roodmus}.
+To balance realism and controllability, hybrid simulators like VirtualIce \citep{noble2023virtualice} and cryo-TomoSim \citep{purnell2023rapid} generate annotation-ready data with physical priors.
+More recently, specialized approaches have been developed to handle cryo-ET challenges, such as PolNet \citep{10525071} for cellular variability and LBPN \citep{kiewisz2025a} for the missing wedge problem.
+However, most methods simulate noise by adding Gaussian perturbations, which fail to capture the complex noise patterns observed in real micrographs.
+To bridge this gap, CryoETGAN \citep{10.3389/fphys.2022.760404} introduces cycle-consistent unpaired translation, while FakET \citep{harar2025faket} leverages neural style transfer for efficient synthesis.
+CryoGEM \citep{zhang2024cryogem} further advances realism by integrating physics-based simulation with mask-guided contrastive learning.
+In this work, we aim to improve the cryo-EM synthesis method by introducing biophysical modeling for structural diversity and diffusion models for realistic noise.